janko/image_processing/README.md

 end
 ```

-There is also a helper method for doing MiniMagick processing directly:
+There is also a helper method for doing MiniMagick processing directly (though
+note that this will process the image in-place!):

 ```rb
 processed = with_minimagick(file) do |image|